 Chiesa di Saint Anne 'della Misericordia (Church of Saint Anne the Merciful), Palermo

-The Church of Saint Anne the Merciful, or simply Sant'Anna, is a Baroque church found near the ancient market of Lattarini, in the historic center of Palermo.
-It is affiliated to the Third Order Regular of St. Francis of Penance.
+The Church of Saint Anne the Merciful, commonly referred to as Sant'Anna, stands as a significant example of Baroque architecture in the historic center of Palermo, near the ancient Lattarini market.
+It is associated with the Third Order Regular of Saint Francis of Penance, reflecting its deep-rooted Franciscan ties.

-After the unification of Italy in 1861, the church and the convent were confiscated by the state, and for several years afterwards were used as granary.
-In 1925, the church and part of the convent were returned to the friars.
+Following the unification of Italy in 1861, both the church and the convent were seized by the state and repurposed as a granary.
+It wasn't until 1925 that these were partially returned to the Franciscan friars.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Palermo.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.